cnzakii/MonitorEnvironmental/Backend/README.md

   Create a server through the flask framework, and send real-time data and rendered environment trend graph to the front end

+- #### static

+  Save the necessary static files for the web page ,  such as : css, js ....

 - #### templates

-  Save environment trend chart file
+  Save environment trend chart file and static files for the web page

 ### lib